JacksonBurns/Crow/paper.md

 The above graphic indicated to researchers that multiple wells were candidates for achieving the desired high selectivity (B8, C1, C2, etc.) at scale.
 While the results of these individual experiments were similar, the structures of the ligands were completely divergent, forcing researchers to draw new conclusions about how structure affects selectivity.
-The graphic showed which ligands achieved high selectivity in the opposite direction, which also provides motivation for future projects on the same reaction.
+The graphic also showed which ligands achieved high selectivity in the opposite direction, which also provides motivation for future projects on the same reaction.

-# Acknowledgements
+# Acknowledgments

 We gratefully acknowledge funding from the University of Delaware Undergraduate Research Program Stakem Grant.